Day 1: Safaga to Cairo. See the Pyramids and the Egyptian Museum.

 Pyramids of Giza

-The complex is made up of the huge Sphinx, the Valley Temple, six smaller pyramids, and three large pyramids.
-The complex was built during the fourth dynasty, 2400 years ago.
+This complex includes the huge Sphinx, the Valley Temple, six smaller pyramids, and three large pyramids.
+Builders constructed the complex 2400 years ago during the Fourth Dynasty.

 The Great Sphinx